 I am perceptive, warm and understanding, and I have counselled people with a range of difficulties, including anxiety and depression, relationship issues, social isolation, family breakdown and bereavement.
 I have many years' experience of providing emotional support services, including counselling, to carers: both to those who care for children with disabilities, and for people with dementia.

-I provide face-to-face counselling at my comfortable practice in Locksbottom, and at a community counselling service in Bromley.
-I also offer online and telephone counselling, for those who may struggle to attend sessions in person.
+I provide face-to-face counselling at my comfortable practice in Locksbottom, and I also offer online and telephone counselling, for those who may struggle to attend sessions in person.
 I’m also able to offer baby-friendly sessions for new parents.

 I feel strongly that counselling can be hugely valuable and that it should be accessible to everyone.
 I have a limited number of reduced rate slots available for students, for people who are on a low income or who are in receipt of benefits.